 Key Concepts for assessing claims about treatment effectsDownload a PDF of the Key Concepts

-We have prepared a list of key concepts that they can use to assess claims about the effects of a treatment, including whether
+We have prepared a list of key concepts that people can use to assess claims about the effects of a treatment, including whether

 - The basis for a claim is reliable; i.e. whether it is based on fair comparisons of treatments

 - The results of fair comparisons are relevant to them and the implications of the results for their decision